pointblue/IceSupport/README.md

 # IceSupport
-Collection of code used to calculate ice support vector-based metrics and run ice support models
+Collection of code and dataframes used to calculate ice support vector-based metrics and run ice support models in R